jjdv/frame-server/README.md

 The middlewares are applied after the server middlewares and before serving dynamic and static files.
 This way you can overwrite those functions as needed.

 If you find convenient to specify a reference directory for the middleware modules provide it in the `siteMiddlewaresDir` property in the config file.
-The middlewares directory should be specified relative to the `serverRootDir`.
+The middlewares directory should be specified relative to the `serverRootDir` or absolute.

 ####  4.4.3. <a name='Viewsdefinition'></a>Views definition
-To complement configuration options the server can configure the views for you in the Express environment.
+To complement the configuration options the server can configure the views for you in the Express environment.
 Just add to your config options the `view` property with default `engine` extension and/or `dir` as the directory where the view files are located:
 ```
 view: {
     engine: 'pug',
     dir: 'server/views'     // relative to serverRootDir or absolute
 }
 ```
 This will be used in `app.set('view engine', view.engine)` and `app.set('views', view.dir)` statements when setting up the server for you.
+The view settings are applied before any middleware to allow making use of them in your code.

 ##  5. <a name='AutomaticServerReload'></a>Automatic Server Reload
 For automatic server reload after a file change, you can use [nodemon](https://nodemon.io/).
 This is a great tool with plenty of configuration options.
-Once you have the nodemon installed change the script entry in the package.json, which starts Frame Server, to something like:
+Once you have the nodemon installed, change the script entry in the package.json, which starts the Frame Server, to something like:
 ```
   "scripts": {
     "start": "nodemon node_modules/frame-server/bin/frame-server.cli.js"